ryanbankier/the-grid/README.md

 [Bootstrap 5](https://getbootstrap.com/) has been used as a framework for this project.
 # Table of contents
   * Installation instructions
+  * Further Development and Usage
+  * Frameworks and libraries
+  * Authors
 # Installation instructions
 * When installing this project on your local machine or server make sure the all the html is placed in the /root folder and the rest of the folder structure is kept in place.
 * If you plan to change the folder structure make sure the links in each html page is updated accordingly.